Kyle Pitts Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 Recent Performances

-- In last week's outing against the Saints, Pitts was targeted seven times, picking up 62 yards on three receptions (averaging 20.7 yards per grab).
+- Pitts put together a 62-yard performance against the Saints last week on three catches (20.7 yards per catch) while being targeted seven times.

-- Pitts has caught 12 passes on 21 targets for 238 yards over his last three outings, averaging 79.3 yards per game.
+- Pitts has racked up 238 receiving yards (79.3 per game), hauling in 12 balls on 21 targets in his last three games.

 Pitts' Atlanta Teammates